View on GitHub

 Submitted papers should present original, unpublished work, relevant to one of the topics above.
 CauSE 2025 will accept:

 Submissions must be in English and in PDF format.
 At the time of submission, all papers must conform to the FSE 2025 format and submission guidelines.
+The workshop will employ a double-anonymous review process.
 All submissions will be refereed by three members of the program committee.
-Accepted submissions will be published in the conference’s electronic proceedings and at the ACM Digital Library.
-At least one author of each accepted paper must register for, attend the workshop, and present the results.
+Accepted submissions will be published in FSE 2025 companion proceedings.

 Important Dates: